tbenst/beaker-notebook/notebook/README.md

-Beaker Publications
+Notebook
 ===========================
 ###Description
-A web API server for sharing and publishing Beaker notebooks.
+A web API server for projects, notebooks and publications.

 ###Requirements